Table of Contents

 We should strive to be as generous as possible to those in need.

 Thank you for reading our post.
-Please let us know your thoughts, we love feedback.
-If you found some things of value, find other articles on our blog.
-Consider subscribing so you can get our free newsletter.
+Please let us know your thoughts.
+We love feedback.
+If you found some things of value, please visit The Cents of Money for other articles on our blog.
+Consider subscribing so you can get freebies.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.